jooh/exportenv/README.md

 have the right channels available by checking `conda config --get channels`.
 You may have to do `conda config --add channels jcarlin` to get things to build.
-If you are updating an existing environment you will have to remove it first: `conda env remove --name psychopyenv --all`.
+If you are updating an existing environment you will have to remove it first: `conda remove --name psychopyenv --all`.

 # limitations
 Neither solution above has exact version control, For conda this is less of